djbpitt/command-line-fundamentals/outline.md

 	- GitHub social
 		- Issues, Projects, and Settings
 	- Markdown and basic HTML
-		-
+		-  Create a *README.md* page on your newly initialized repository

 1. Using Git (70 mins)
 	- What is Git?
+		- a version control program that tracks changes at the line level
 	- Using Git at the command line
 	- The Git workflow

 1. The command line 1 (25 mins)